 |Concentration / Solvent Volume / Mass||1 mg||5 mg||10 mg|

 |5 mM||0.39 mL||1.95 mL||3.91 mL|

 References are publications that support the biological activity of the product.

 Barten et al (2005) Dynamics of β-Amyloid reductions in brain, cerebrospinal fluid, and plasma of β-amyloid precursor protein transgenic mice treated with a γ-secretase inhibitor.
 J.Pharmacol.Exp.Ther.
 312 635 PMID: 15452193

 Anderson et al (2005) Reductions in β-amyloid concentrations in vivo by the γ-secretase inhibitors BMS-289948 and BMS-299897.
 Biochem.Pharmacol.
 69 689 PMID: 15670587

 Goldstein et al (2007) Ex vivo occupancy of the γ-secretase inhibitors correlates with brain β-amyloid peptide reduction in Tg2576 mice.
 J.Pharmacol.Exp.Ther.
 323 102 PMID: 17640949

 If you know of a relevant reference for BMS 299897, please let us know.

-Currently there are no citations for BMS 299897.
 Do you know of a great paper that uses BMS 299897 from Tocris?
-If so please let us know.
+Please let us know.